 These easy sweet potato rounds come together so quickly and easily.
 This sweet potato side dish takes just 30 minutes to prepare from start to finish!

 - Begin by preheating the oven to 350F, lining a sheet pan with heavy duty foil if you’d like to help save on cleanup time and effort, and then lay thinly sliced sweet potatoes rounds on the baking sheet.

-Step 2: Mix together the butter, maple syrup, brown sugar, and cinnamon, in a microwave-safe bowl and heat for one minute.
+- Mix together the butter, maple syrup, brown sugar, and cinnamon, in a microwave-safe bowl and heat for 1 minute.